Gourikakhandelwal/candymuseum/README.md

-It is a candy museum made using html,bootstrap and some javascript.
+It is a candy museum made using html,bootstrap